oriastanjung/oriastanjung/README.md

 ## I'm a Student, Front End Developer, and Man who love to code :) !!

-- 🌱 I’m currently learning in ReactJS learning path
+- 🌱 I’m currently learning in ReactJS and NextJS learning path
 - 👯 I’m love to collaborate with other developer
-- 🥅 2021 Goals: Finish one apps (Travel Apps) on ReactJS
+- 🥅 2022 Goals: Search a Internship or Frontend Job
 - ⚡ Fun fact: I love sports especially Basketball

 ### Connect with me: